raspy135/Qun-mk2/README.md

 - You can record audio from LINE IN or MIC.
 Input sensitivity can be modified by "AUX In Gain" parameter in PARAM Mix menu.
 - Pulse Width modulation will change File position (starting position) of the audio.
 That means the File position can be modulated by LFO and others.
 - 4 Modes are available. **One shot, One shot with time stretch, Repeat, Repeat with time stretch**.
-- Time stretch result will be improved when you process "Analyze" on the sample (Button 1 and select "Analyze").
-"A" mark will be indicated when it's done.
+- Time stretch result will be improved when you process "Analyze" on the sample (Button 1 and select "Analyze"). "`A`" mark will be indicated when it's done.
 - With One shot mode, you can route the signal to OSC1 AUX L and OSC2 AUX L.
 - With initialized state of oscillator, +1 octave then C4 is the original pitch of the audio.
 - The number of voice is limited in some Granular modes.